A N\'eel-type antiferromagnetic order in the spin 1/2 rare-earth honeycomb YbCl$_3$: Abstract

 \section{Abstract}

 Most of the searches for Kitaev materials deal with $4d/5d$ magnets with spin-orbit-coupled ${J=1/2}$ local moments such as iridates and $\alpha$-RuCl$_3$.
-Here we propose a new Kitaev material candidate YbCl$_3$.
-We perform thermodynamic, $ac$ susceptibility, angle-dependent magnetic torque measurements and neutron diffraction on YbCl$_3$ single crystal.
-We find that the Yb$^{3+}$ ion exhibits a Kramers doublet ground state that gives rise to an effective spin ${J_{\text{eff}}=1/2}$ local moment with likely strong anisotropic exchange interactions.
-The compound exhibits short-range magnetic order below 1.20 K followed by a N\'eel-type antiferromagnetic long-range order at 0.60 K, which is proved by single crystal neutron diffraction.
+Here we propose the monoclinic YbCl$_3$ with a Yb$^{3+}$ honeycomb lattice for the exploration of Kiteav physics.
+We perform thermodynamic, $ac$ susceptibility, angle-dependent magnetic torque and neutron diffraction measurements on YbCl$_3$ single crystal.
+We find that the Yb$^{3+}$ ion exhibits a Kramers doublet ground state that gives rise to an effective spin ${J_{\text{eff}}=1/2}$ local moment.
+The compound exhibits short-range magnetic order below 1.20 K, followed by a long-range N\'eel-type antiferromagnetic order at 0.60 K, below which the ordered Yb$^{3+}$ spins lie in the $ac$ plane with an angle of 16(11)$^{\circ}$ away from the $a$ axis.
 These orders can be suppressed by in-plane and out-of-plane magnetic fields at around 6 and 10 T, respectively.
-Moreover, N\'eel temperature varies non-monotonically under the out-of-plane magnetic fields.
-The in-plane magnetic anisotropy and the reduced order moment 0.69(20) $\mu_B$ at 0.25 K indicate that YbCl$_3$ could be a 2D spin system to proximate the Kitaev physics.
+Moreover, the N\'eel temperature varies non-monotonically under the out-of-plane magnetic fields.
+The in-plane magnetic anisotropy and the reduced order moment 0.8(1) $\mu_B$ at 0.25 K indicate that YbCl$_3$ could be a two-dimensional spin system to proximate the Kitaev physics.